-England rugby star Danny Cipriani ‘let himself down’ during street brawl
+England rugby star Danny Cipriani ‘let himself down’ during police fracas

 He was originally also charged with larceny and being disorderly on licensed premises, but those charges were dropped.

-The incident happened just hours after England cricketer Ben Stokes was cleared of affray following a city centre brawl outside Bristol nightclub Mbargo.
+The incident happened hours after England cricketer Ben Stokes was cleared of affray following a brawl outside a Bristol nightclub.

 The 27-year-old was recalled to England’s Test squad after he was acquitted by a jury on Tuesday.